MDL definitions

 AL(8)

-Defines the maximum length of values for a string type attribute.
+Defines the maximum length for the values of a string-type attribute.

 AMA(999.0)

-Defines the maximum value for values for a number type attribute.
-This definition accepts decimal fractions.
+Defines the maximum value for a numeric attribute.
+Decimal fractions are allowed.

 AMI(0.0)

-Defines the minimum value for values for a number type attribute.
-This definition accepts decimal fractions.
+Defines the minimum value for a numeric attribute.
+Decimal fractions are allowed.

 AS(id_of_other_object, order, type, value)